zhangjiashuo-cs/zhangjiashuo-cs.github.io/_pages/about.md

 * Reviewer of IEEE Transactions on Dependable and Secure Computing (TDSC)
 * Reviewer of IEEE Transactions on Networking (ToN)
 * Reviewer of Automated Software Engeneering (AuSE)
+* Reviewer of Expert Systems with Applications (ESWA)
 * Reviewer of Blockchain: Research and Applications (BCRA)
 * Reviewer of Chinese Journal of Electronics (CJE)